Quick hummus is easy to make; your own chickpea dip without preservatives.

 This is not actually how I recommend making your chickpea dip but sometimes you're faced with preparing whole foods the fast way, or not having them at all.

 Once you have the ingredients on the table in front of you, preparing this garbanzo bean dish is very simple.
 Yes, they're the same as chickpeas; very healthy legumes.
+Quick hummus is the way to do it, when you really don't have much time.

 My point is that basic cooking doesn't have to be difficult and time consuming.
 You will need a stick blender.